AvolitesLtd/TitanManual/docs/titan-commands.md

 ---
 id: titan-commands
-title: Titan Commands quick reference
+title: Titan Commands Quick Reference
-sidebar_label: Titan Commands quick reference
+sidebar_label: Titan Commands Quick Reference
 ---

 Please note that some commands may require \<Enter\> to complete the